algorand/go-algorand/data/transactions/logic/README_in.md

 ## The Stack

-The stack starts empty and contains values of either uint64 or bytes. (`bytes` implemented in Go as a []byte slice)
+The stack starts empty and contains values of either uint64 or bytes. (`bytes` implemented in Go as a []byte slice) Most operations act on the stack, popping arguments from it and pushing results to it.

 The maximum stack depth is currently 1000.

+## Scratch Space

+In addition to the stack there are 256 positions of scratch space, also uint64-bytes union values, accessed by the `load` and `store` ops moving data from or to scratch space, respectively.

 ## Execution Environment